loda-lang/loda-programs/programs/oeis/list3.md

 * [A315187](http://oeis.org/A315187) ([L15 program](A315187.asm)): Coordination sequence Gal.3.14.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315198](http://oeis.org/A315198) ([L22 program](A315198.asm)): Coordination sequence Gal.5.86.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315211](http://oeis.org/A315211) ([L18 program](A315211.asm)): Coordination sequence Gal.3.20.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315247](http://oeis.org/A315247) ([L20 program](A315247.asm)): Coordination sequence Gal.5.87.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315273](http://oeis.org/A315273) ([L23 program](A315273.asm)): Coordination sequence Gal.4.73.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315308](http://oeis.org/A315308) ([L22 program](A315308.asm)): Coordination sequence Gal.5.299.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315309](http://oeis.org/A315309) ([L15 program](A315309.asm)): Coordination sequence Gal.4.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.